Wish I Didn't Miss You: Background

 "Wish I Didn't Miss You" was written by Andrea Martin and Ivan Matias.
 It contains elements of American R&B group the O'Jays's 1972 record "Back Stabbers" as written by Leon Huff, Gene McFadden, and John Whitehead.
 Due to the sample, Huff, McFadden and Whitehead are also credited as songwriters on "Wish I Didn't Miss You."
-When Martin's demo of the song was sent to Stone, she expressed dislike for it.
+When the Matias/Martin demo of the song was sent to Stone, she expressed dislike for it.
 With much of the recording sessions for her second album Mahogany Soul already finished, Stone did not feel the need to cut any additional songs.
-Though it would delay the album's release, J Records executive Clive Davis eventually perusaded her to record it.
+Though it would delay the album's release, J Records executive Clive Davis eventually persuaded her to record it.
 Stone, along with Swizz Beatz, later received co-producer credits on the record.
 Upon its breakthrough success, the singer grew to like "Wish I Didn't Miss You": "I have to close my every show with that record [and] I love the song now," she said in 2023.